Edinburg, Texas Therapists

 Edinburg’s population is mostly Hispanic 89.1 percent of residents are of Hispanic origin while just 7.42 percent of residents are white.
 The remaining residents are Asian.
 The majority of people living in poverty were Hispanics.
 According to the stats, 21,140 Hispanic residents were living in poverty in 2016.
-That is approximately one quarter of the city’s population.
+That is approximately one-quarter of the city’s population.

 When it comes to mental illness factors, Edinburg demonstrates several of them.
-Though the mental health statistics for Edinburg and Hidalgo County in general are up in the air, the city does present unique challenges which residents must overcome.
+Though the mental health statistics for Edinburg and Hidalgo County in general are up in the air, the city does present unique challenges that residents must overcome.

 Factors That May Contribute to Mental Illness in Edinburg, Texas

-Poverty, ethnic diversity and low income rates all suggest that more Edinburg residents live with mental illness than the state lets on.
-Below are just a few factors that may cause depression, anxiety, substance abuse or other issues in the city’s residents:
+Poverty, ethnic diversity, and low-income rates all suggest that more Edinburg residents live with mental illness than the state lets on.
+Below are just a few factors that may cause depression, anxiety, substance abuse, or other issues in the city’s residents:

 - Integration: According to one study, just 23 percent of Edinburg residents speak English and 74 percent speak Spanish.
 These numbers suggest that a very real language barrier exists between the city’s residents and the rest of Texas.
-Language barriers this large can result in trouble getting work, difficulties forming meaningful relationships and problems performing routine tasks.
+Language barriers this large can result in trouble getting to work, difficulties forming meaningful relationships, and problems performing routine tasks.

 - Poverty: The connection between poverty and mental illness has been proven time and again.
-With more than a quarter of residents living in poverty, it would not be a surprise to discover that many of Edinburg’s residents are living with depression, anxiety, stress and other money-related disorders.
+With more than a quarter of residents living in poverty, it would not be a surprise to discover that many of Edinburg’s residents are living with depression, anxiety, stress, and other money-related disorders.

 - Children: While children are a blessing, it can be difficult to raise a family when one does not have the means to pay the bills and put food on the table.
 Yet, more than 50 percent of Edinburg residents have children under the age of 18.
-This can cause financial strain, stress and other hardships.
+This can cause financial strain, stress, and other hardships.